Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 pacstrap -i /mnt base base-devel
 </pre>

+The -i switch ensures prompting before package installation.
+With the base group, the first initramfs will be generated and installed to the new system's boot path; double-check output prompts ==> Image creation successful for it.

 ##### Install bootloader

 The bootloader to be installed depends on the partition style and the board firmware type.